 The True Vine

-To bear fruit, we must be connected to the vine.
+To bear fruit, we must be connected to Jesus.

-I am sure that you all know the song, "This Little Light of Mine."
-I want you to help me sing that song this morning.
-While we sing it, I’m going to hold this light up and let it shine all around.
+I’m sure you all know the song, "This Little Light of Mine."
+I’m going to sing it, and I want you to sing along.
+While we do, I’ll hold up this light and shine it all around.
 (Start to sing the song, but stop when you notice that the light isn't shining.)
-I wonder what is wrong, my light isn't shining.
-(Someone will probably notice that it isn't plugged in.)
-Oh, here's the problem, my light isn't plugged in.
+What’s wrong?
+My light isn't shining.
+(Wait until someone notices that it isn't plugged in.)
+Oh, the problem is, my light isn't plugged in.
+(Plug the lamp in).

-Now that we are plugged in, let’s try it again.
-(Sing) Oh, that was much better.
-The lamp was shining brightly, wasn't it?
-It's pretty hard for a light to shine when it isn't connected to the power source, isn't it?
-Well, actually, it isn't just hard -- it’s impossible!
+That was much better with the lamp shining brightly.
+It's pretty hard for a light to shine when it isn't connected to the power source.
+Actually, it’s not just hard; it’s impossible!

-Have you ever seen a branch that has been broken off of a tree or a vine?
+Think about a branch that’s been broken off of a tree or a vine.
+(Hold up tree branch).
 What happens to it?
-That's right, it withers up and dies.
-Can it ever have any fruit on it again?
-No, it isn't any good for anything -- except fire wood.
+It withers up and dies.
+It can’t ever have fruit on it again; it’s not good for anything except firewood.
+(Discard broken tree branch).

 Jesus said, "I am the vine and you are the branches.
 If you remain in me, you will have much fruit, but apart from me, you can do nothing."
-Jesus wants us to produce a lot of fruit.
-Good fruit like being kind, generous, and faithful.
-Most of all, he wants us to love others as he has loved us.
+Jesus wants us to produce fruit.
+Good fruit, like kindness, generosity, and faithfulness.
+Most of all, He wants us to love others as He has loved us.

-Can we do that on our own?
-No way.
+But we can’t do it on our own.
 Just as the lamp must be plugged in before its light can shine, and just as the branches must be connected to the vine before they can produce fruit, you and I must stay connected to Jesus to produce the good fruit that God expects of us.

-Dear Father, help us to remember that we need to stay plugged in to Jesus if we are going to produce the kind of fruit you expect.
-In Jesus' name we pray.
-Amen.
+Dear God, help us remember that we need to stay plugged into Jesus if we’re going to produce the kind of fruit You expect.
+In Jesus' name, amen.